eovchinn/ADP-pipeline/README.md

 **System requirements**

 - Linux or Mac
-- at least 4 cores
+- at least 4 cores CPU
-- at least 8 RAM
+- at least 8GB RAM

 ---